 In an age of seemingly infinite broadcast channels, online information at our fingertips, and the ever-increasing economic and cultural significance of the entertainment industry, media law has never been more relevant to our daily lives than it is today.

 Apply online for the LLM in Media Law.

 Read the LLM application checklist.

 On the application form you will be applying for entry to your chosen LLM programme.
 All individual module choices will be finalised after enrolment and induction.
 You will have a two-week induction and a full week of teaching before making your selection to enable you to make an informed final choice.

 Media law is the study of the regulation of the media, whether in traditional print form, the broadcast media, or in the online arena.
 Increasingly, media regulations must be, and are being, adapted to take account of new technological developments as the dividing line between online media and traditional forms becomes less pronounced.

-To specialise in this area, students must select a minimum of two modules from this list and do their compulsory dissertation in the field of Media Law.
-The additional required module can be in this area or can be unrelated and therefore selected from the full list of available modules.
+For an LLM in Media Law, students must select the equivalent of a minimum of two full modules from this list and do their compulsory dissertation in the field of Media Law.
+Two half modules are the equivalent of a full module.
+The additional required full module (or equivalent half modules) can be in this area OR can be unrelated and therefore selected from the full list of available modules.